For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 • Upon receiving a query from the application, we utilize the same embedding model to create embeddings for the query.
 These query embeddings are subsequently used to search the database for similar vector embeddings.
 As previously noted, these analogous embeddings are linked to the initial content from which they were created.

-In comparison to the working of a traditional database, where data is stored as common data types like string, integer, date, etc. Users query the data by comparison with each row; the result of this query is the rows where the condition of the query is withheld.
+In comparison to the working of a traditional database, where data is stored as common data types like string, integer, date, etc. Users query the data by comparing each row; the result of this query is the rows where the condition of the query is withheld.

 In vector databases, this process of querying is more optimized and efficient with the use of a similarity metric for searching the most similar vector to our query.
 The search involves a combination of various algorithms, like approximate nearest neighbor optimization, which uses hashing, quantization, and graph-based detection.